seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

 Read [chapter 2 of Learn You a Haskell](http://learnyouahaskell.com/starting-out) and make your program show the result of adding two numbers.

-Use the `getLine` function to read a name from the command-line, and print out a message saying hello to that name.
+Use the `getLine` function to read a name from the command-line, and print out a greeting to that name.
 Will require using the Prelude Documentation, and probably some googling.

 Answers: [numbers](https://github.com/seanhess/practical-haskell/blob/master/01-getting-started/src/AssignmentNumbers.hs) [getLine](https://github.com/seanhess/practical-haskell/blob/master/01-getting-started/src/AssignmentGetLine.hs)